 - Farinata di Ceci (fiorfiore, COOP)

 A chickpea-based flatbread/pancake made with just chickpea flour, water, olive oil, and salt.
 It bakes up golden, light, and almost "eggy."
 The first time we made it, we double-checked the ingredients after eating because we couldn't believe it didn't contain eggs.
-Amazing on its own, but even better topped with pesto, hummus, or roasted veggies.
+It's amazing on its own, and equally good topped with pesto, hummus, or roasted veggies.

 - Vegan Yogurt (Soyasun, COOP & Carrefour)